vitaly-d/magic_fs/README.md

 ### Introduction

 This is a tiny library that combines [PyFilesystem2](https://docs.pyfilesystem.org/en/latest/index.html) and [python-magic](https://pypi.org/project/python-magic/).
-It is built for a project I'm working on to analyse data packages that look like a bunch of files, zip/rar archives, exotic structures such as a zip file within another zip, etc.
+It is built for a project I'm working on to analyse data packages.
+Some of them are 'nested' archives, such a weird case when a zip file is stored within another zip file and nobody guarantee that the former does not contain a rar archive🙀.

 Could it be useful for you?
 Maybe, especially if you want
  - to add a little bit of [magic](https://pypi.org/project/python-magic/) into [pyfilesystem2](https://docs.pyfilesystem.org/en/latest/guide.html#why-use-pyfilesystem) to find out a signal within a messy data pile 😄